• Skip to primary navigation

 "Once upon a time Barishal used to be the largest catchment area.
 Thus we named the dish Barishali Ilish!"

 Siddhartha Da has helped me previously with the history of Dak Bungalow Chicken as well.
-Their restaurant chain is having several delicacies which now we cook at home and the dishes are now considered almost classic.
+Their restaurant chain has several delicacies that now we cook at home and the dishes are now considered almost classic.

 Here's how I make Barishali Ilish aka Ilish Barishai at Debjanir Rannaghar!